-Organizations have all experienced a significant increase in the number of VM’s in their infrastructure once they enabled virtualization to increase server density.
-There are exponentially more instances of cloud-native applications running inside containers, and some of them have lifetimes that are measured in minutes.
+Organizations have all experienced a significant increase in the number of VMs in their infrastructure once they enabled virtualization to increase server density.
+There are exponentially more instances of cloud-native apps running inside containers, and some of them have lifetimes that are measured in minutes.
 Because of the dynamic and ephemeral nature of cloud-native infrastructure, it is extremely important to group application assets together as best as possible, and have consistent labeling.

 An example of grouping is an application with all of its assets in a single resource group in Microsoft Azure, or a single project in Google Cloud Platform.
 Consistent labeling is extremely important for tying them together.
 Extending consistent labeling is vital to providing full visibility and traceability of all parts of an application and the infrastructure it has provisioned.
-This extends from cloud infrastructure components, to groups and roles, to artifacts that are produced by the CI/CD pipeline.
+This extends from cloud infrastructure components to groups and roles, to artifacts that are produced by the CI/CD pipeline.

-Defining the strategy and specific taxonomy for the labels that will be applied, requires the involvement of any existing security and compliance organizations within the company.
-They will provide insight into how things are currently tracked and categorized, and will be a solid checkpoint to ensure the new cloud labeling will go beyond the basic needs of the DevOps and SRE teams.
+Defining the strategy and specific taxonomy for the labels that will be applied requires the involvement of any existing security and compliance organizations within the company.
+They will provide insight into how things are currently tracked and categorized and will be a solid checkpoint to ensure the new cloud labeling will go beyond the basic needs of the DevOps and SRE teams.

 Checking all code that is developed into a source code management system is the first step to building an audit-friendly pipeline for the application.
-Once code is committed, the next steps do not need to be in the same tool – or even in an interconnected tool – but they do need to have the same naming standards to provide clear lines.
-Also, if the tools are not interconnected, then when doing things like peer reviews, merges, pull requests, updating change logs and affected defects, it is critical to make references to tags and assets that are also being impacted.
+Once code is committed, the next steps do not need to be in the same tool – or even in an interconnected tool – but they need to have the same naming standards to provide clear lines.
+Also, if the tools are not interconnected, then when doing things like peer reviews, merges, pull requests, updating changelogs, and affected defects, it is critical to make references to tags and assets that are also being impacted.

-When designing and reviewing the pipelines that handle CI/CD to various stakeholders – including the security, compliance, and infrastructure teams – each will want to have their application checklists accounted for, executed, and the results logged, as the application moves through various stages of the pipeline.
-With the information provided on those checklists, that have been developed through years of experience, informed decisions can be made when timing releases and ensuring new applications will not put compliance at risk.
+When designing and reviewing the pipelines that handle CI/CD to various stakeholders – including the security, compliance, and infrastructure teams – each will want to have their application checklists accounted for, executed, and the results logged, as the app moves through various stages of the pipeline.
+With the information provided on those checklists that have been developed through years of experience, informed decisions can be made when timing releases and ensuring new applications will not put compliance at risk.

 Access tracing is the process of recording every call to every external function, service, or data store the application needs to function.
 If you were to use a more formal name it would likely be, “Authentication and Authorization Auditing.”

-With regulatory compliance in some industries going as far as needing to track who updated, or even viewed, each and every record, tracing every unique call to every service allows that information to be retrieved if and when regulators formally request it.
+With regulatory compliance in some industries going as far as needing to track who updated or even viewed, each and every record, tracing every unique call to every service allows that information to be retrieved if and when regulators formally request it.

 This level of transaction logging within every application provides more than enough information to build a usage pattern and even apply ML or AI to the dataset to find anomalies before they are discovered by external auditors.
 These anomalies could be anything from a clerk in one department requesting results from another department or an ex-husband trying to look up his ex-wife’s bank balance.

-This type of tracing is invaluable to security, cloud and compliance teams when it comes to passing routine audits.
+This type of tracing is invaluable to security, cloud, and compliance teams when it comes to passing routine audits.
 There are other types of tracing that apply in a security context, but those are much more focused on defect and performance tracking.